ntblab/neuropipe-support/doc/tutorial_thirdlevel/tutorial.rst

 Analyzing a subject
 ===================

 We'll start by analyzing a single subject.
 Make sure you have created a project folder to work in (see the intro tutorial for help).
 The name of the project for this tutorial is 'ppa-hunt2'.
+We will start by setting up a folder to store this subject's brain data, as well as information about the design and analysis of the data.
+Then we convert the data to NIFTI and run some quality assurance tests.
+Finally, we will set up a GLM model in Feat for one of the functional runs that were collected.

 Setting up
 ----------